-Once a small fishing village, Sheringham has grown to become one of the most popular towns on the Norfolk coast.
-Stepping out of the station, you can reach the town's high street (on your left as you exit) easily, with the beach less than 10 minutes away by foot.
+Once a small fishing village, Sheringham has grown to become one of the most popular towns on the Norfolk Coast.
+Stepping out of the station, opposite is the superbly restored original railway station, now home to the Superbly restored North Norfolk Steam Railway.
+By turning right you can reach the town’s award-winning beach less than 10 minutes’ walk away.

 Sheringham beach is stony, but at low tide, an expanse of fine sand and rock pools is revealed.
 On very rare occasions, when certain winter-time conditions scour away enough sand, the usually hidden shipwreck, the Ipsolen, which has lain beneath the sands since 1897, is revealed.